deenamanick/devops-scrum.md/Module1.md

 ### Part A: Scrum Planning Task

-Each group uses its product idea and creates:
+Each group uses the DevOps demo repository as the product and creates:

 - Product Backlog with at least 5 user stories
 - Acceptance criteria for 2 user stories